tanedaa/laravel-dynamic-maintenance/README.md

 ```
 ## Usage

 Enable or disable maintenance mode for specific named routes by providing a comma-separated list of routes to the following commands.
-Opitionally, you can provide a secret key to bypass maintenance mode.
+Wildcard routes are supported as well.
+Optionally, you can provide a secret key to bypass maintenance mode.

 ```shell
 php artisan down:routes {routes} {--secret}